sajeetharan/graphql/spec/Section 3 -- Type System.md

 ## Unions

 UnionTypeDefinition : Description? union Name Directives[Const]?
-UnionMembersDefinition?
+MemberTypesDefinition?

-UnionMembersDefinition : = UnionMembers
+MemberTypesDefinition : = MemberTypes

-UnionMembers :
+MemberTypes :
   - `|`?
 NamedType
-  - UnionMembers | NamedType
+  - MemberTypes | NamedType

 GraphQL Unions represent an object that could be one of a list of GraphQL Object types, but provides for no guaranteed fields between those types.